Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 Half of them wouldn't have to go and leave their families.

-I mean, that but that that's just me.
+I mean, but that's just me.

 I think Obama has spoiled.

-I I think for his entire life, he has been told how special he is, and he has believed it.
+I think for his entire life, he has been told how special he is, and he has believed it.

 I think Obama's had so many guardian angels.

-This was a guy who frankly was never going to be allowed to fail.
+This was a guy who, frankly, was never going to be allowed to fail.

 That's why when I said I hope he fails, they all had their proverbial cow.